Policy & Research/Policy Brief/News/Immigration/TPS

 While the protections are intended to be temporary, conditions in many TPS countries have not yet improved enough to allow these individuals to return home, and the TPS holders have to stay in the U.S. continually to maintain protections.
 If the designations are terminated, most will not have any pathway to legal status in the country they have come to call home, and will face having to return or being put into deportation proceedings, separated from their jobs, their homes, and their U.S. citizen children.
 After two decades of working hard and following the rules, they deserve an opportunity to stay.

 Congress must establish a legislative pathway for these long-standing residents to adjust to a permanent legal status and pursue citizenship.
-Such a pathway for TPS holders who have lived here for a long time would have been possible under the bipartisan comprehensive immigration reform bill passed by the Senate in 2013.
-More recently, the House of Representatives passed the American Dream and Promise Act (H.R.
-6) with strong bipartisan support in the 117th Congress, and a pathway for TPS holders was included in the President’s proposed U.S. Citizenship Act (S. 348).
-Today, the stakes are even higher, and the need for Congress to act is more urgent than ever.
+Such a pathway for TPS holders who have lived here for a long time would have been possible under the bipartisan comprehensive immigration reform bill passed by the Senate in 2013, as well as the American Dream and Promise Act, which passed the House of Representatives with strong bipartisan support in the 117th Congress but never received a vote in the Senate.
+That bill has now been reintroduced in the 119th Congress.

 Further Reading